 In 1890 Baron Pierre de Coubertin founded the International Olympic Committee (IOC).
 He wanted an official committee to make sure that the Olympics would be held every four years, and that it would rotate between countries.

 The first Olympic Games and the first Olympic Marathon took place in 1896.
 The distance then was 40 km, or just under 25 miles.
 The distance varied at each Olympics, for several Olympics.
-In 1908 the distance was changed to allow the spectators,
+In 1908 the distance was changed to allow the spectators, including Queen Alexandra to have a good view of the finish.
+In 1921, the International Amateur Athletic Federation (IAAF) set the distance to be the same as the 1908 distance, of 26 miles, 385 yards.

 The name Marathon is taken from the battle of Marathon in 490 BC.
 The promoters of the Olympics, wanting to link it with the nostalgia of Greek history, looked at the Robert Browning Poem entitled, “Pheidippides”.
 The poem tells of a runner who leaves the battle after the victory of Athens over Persia, to run to Athens to let them know of the victory.